Ewoud3D/ewoud.dev/content/posts/schim-a-retrospective/index.md

 ---
 title: "SCHiM"
-summary: "A brief reflection of the 4+ years of development of SCHiM."
+summary: "In this post I write a brief reflection of the 4+ years of development of SCHiM."
 date: 2024-08-13
 params:
   subtitle: "A Retrospective"